 See Gambling and gambling-related offences for more information.

-The VCGLR fees fact sheets are based on the Department of Justice and Regulation list of automatically indexed fees and fines.
+Our fee fact sheets are based on the Department of Justice Community Safety list. see: automatically indexed fees and fines.

-You can also visit the Department of Treasury and Finance for information on the indexation of fees and penalties.
+You can also visit the Department of Treasury and Finance for information, see: indexation of fees and penalties.